bperez05/regex_tutorial-/gist-template.md

 This Tutorial was made to demomtstrate how a regular expression works.
 Regular expresssions can be used to identify a phone number, email, address, ex

 ## Summary
+Regex are used to identify senestive information whether it be client info or empolyee info.
+This is a way to store the information in code with out putting the information at risk for someone to use.

 ## Table of Contents